neumino/neumino.github.io/movies.md

-### A Wish for Giants
+### Hellraiser: Judgment
-*Released on 2018-02-17, vote average 10*
+*Released on 2018-02-13, vote average 5.1*

-Sophie, a young volunteer, meets her kindred spirit in Roxie, a girl with a life threatening medical condition and a unique wish to meet Bigfoot.
+Detectives Sean and David Carter are on the case to find a gruesome serial killer terrorizing the city.
+Joining forces with Detective Christine Egerton, they dig deeper into a spiraling maze of horror that may not be of this world.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/kDMZZNpeMRM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/6T4oDRP69Xo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>